 We selected pancreatic cancer as the first solid tumor indication for clinical development of eryaspase.
-We commenced a Phase 2b clinical trial of eryaspase combined with chemotherapy in 140 patients suffering from second-line metastatic pancreatic cancer in 2014.
-In March 2017, we reported that the trial met its pre-specified co-primary endpoints, showing improvement in survival rates for patients treated with eryaspase in combination with chemotherapy as compared to treatment with eryaspase alone.
+We commenced a Phase 2b clinical trial of eryaspase combined with chemotherapy in 141 patients suffering from second-line metastatic pancreatic cancer in 2014.
+In March 2017, we reported that the trial met its pre-specified co-primary endpoints, showing improvement in survival rates for patients treated with eryaspase in combination with chemotherapy as compared to treatment with eryaspase alone, with hazard ratios of less than 0.85 in patients with no or low asparaginase synthetase expression (ASNS 0/1) irrespective of statistical significance.
+The hazard ratio for overall survival in the entire patient population was 0.60 (nominal p-value = 0.009), meaning that treatment with eryaspace reduced the risk of death rate by 40% compared to treatment with chemotherapy alone.
+We presented the full results of this trial at the ESMO Congress in Madrid, Spain in September 2017.
 This clinical trial represents the first time an asparaginase-based therapy has been reported to have a survival benefit in a solid tumor indication.
 This trial forms the basis for our strategy to explore the further development of eryaspase for the treatment of pancreatic cancer and other solid tumor indications.